December 31, 2007

 Publicly owned lands, held in trust by the Government of Alberta, are managed in the public’s interest.
 An overarching Public Lands Policy is long overdue and must be developed through collaboration and meaningful public participation.
 Public lands must be properly managed to ensure that their ecological, social, and natural resource values are maintained for future generations.

-Public Lands are often considered one of the best ideas the west ever had: land that you and I can enjoy that is a wild and undeveloped, provides a safe haven for wildlife, ensures secure landscape for headwaters, and so much more.
-Below is an introduction to public lands and what they mean.
+Public lands are often considered one of the best ideas the west ever had: land that you and I can enjoy that is a wild and undeveloped, provides a safe haven for wildlife, ensures secure landscape for headwaters, and much more.
+Public lands make up the majority of land that is not privately owned – about 60% of Alberta.
+This includes parks and protected areas, Alberta’s forests and mountains, and a large portion of the grasslands and foothills of southern Alberta.
+Following is an introduction to public lands and what they provide.
 On other tabs in this section you can learn more about the important historical milestones and issues related to public lands.

 For the Alberta public to continue to benefit from the value provided by these lands, they must be conserved and kept in the public domain in perpetuity.
-There are ways you can support these vital areas:
+There are ways you can help:

 Follow us on social media to see #AWAWildSpaces – links are in the footer below.